Unilever (UNIA) PT Set at €39.00 by Royal Bank of Canada

-Unilever (AMS:UNIA) received a €39.00 ($45.35) price objective from stock analysts at Royal Bank of Canada in a note issued to investors on Thursday, Borsen Zeitung reports.
-The brokerage presently has a “sell” rating on the stock.
+Unilever (AMS:UNIA) received a €39.00 ($45.35) target price from equities researchers at Royal Bank of Canada in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
+The firm presently has a “sell” rating on the stock.

-A number of other brokerages have also weighed in on UNIA.
-Goldman Sachs Group set a €49.00 ($56.98) price objective on shares of Unilever and gave the stock a “neutral” rating in a report on Thursday, February 7th.
-Jefferies Financial Group set a €50.00 ($58.14) price objective on shares of Unilever and gave the stock a “neutral” rating in a report on Monday, February 4th.
-Deutsche Bank set a €53.00 ($61.63) price objective on shares of Unilever and gave the stock a “buy” rating in a report on Friday, February 1st.
-JPMorgan Chase & Co. set a €44.50 ($51.74) price objective on shares of Unilever and gave the stock a “sell” rating in a report on Thursday, January 31st.
-Finally, UBS Group set a €49.00 ($56.98) price objective on shares of Unilever and gave the stock a “neutral” rating in a report on Thursday, January 31st.
-Three research analysts have rated the stock with a sell rating, four have issued a hold rating and seven have issued a buy rating to the stock.
-The company has an average rating of “Hold” and an average target price of €50.14 ($58.31).
+UNIA has been the topic of several other research reports.
+Berenberg Bank set a €56.00 ($65.12) target price on shares of Unilever and gave the company a “buy” rating in a report on Monday, March 25th.
+Barclays set a €46.00 ($53.49) target price on shares of Unilever and gave the company a “sell” rating in a report on Wednesday, April 10th.
+Deutsche Bank set a €55.00 ($63.95) target price on shares of Unilever and gave the company a “buy” rating in a report on Thursday, January 17th.
+JPMorgan Chase & Co. set a €44.50 ($51.74) target price on shares of Unilever and gave the company a “sell” rating in a report on Wednesday, March 6th.
+Finally, Credit Suisse Group set a €47.00 ($54.65) target price on shares of Unilever and gave the company a “neutral” rating in a report on Monday, January 14th.
+Three analysts have rated the stock with a sell rating, four have given a hold rating and seven have issued a buy rating to the company.
+Unilever presently has a consensus rating of “Hold” and an average price target of €50.36 ($58.55).

 Unilever N.V. is a fast-moving consumer goods (FMCG) company.
 The Company’s segments include Personal Care, which primarily includes sales of skin care and hair care products, deodorants and oral care products; Foods, which primarily includes sales of soups, bouillons, sauces, snacks, mayonnaise, salad dressings, margarines and spreads; Home Care, which primarily includes sales of home care products, such as powders, liquids and capsules, soap bars and a range of cleaning products, and Refreshment, which primarily includes sales of ice cream and tea-based beverages.